 There is no specific law that refers to disorderly conduct with a firearm, but two separate codes come into play: disorderly conduct and additional penalties for the use of a dangerous weapon.

-Understanding the Disorderly Conduct Charge
+Understanding a Wisconsin Disorderly Conduct Charge

 Disorderly conduct is defined broadly in the Wisconsin state criminal codes under chapter 947, section 1 as exhibiting behavior that is "violent, abusive, indecent, profane, boisterous, unreasonably loud or otherwise disorderly."